 You will also find that a lot of people in Bradley work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.

-The citizens of Bradley have a very low rate of college education: just 6.20% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Bradley has a very low overall level of education: only 6.20% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Bradley in 2022 was $16,758, which is low income relative to Arkansas and the nation.
 This equates to an annual income of $67,032 for a family of four.
 Bradley also has one of the higher rates of people living in poverty in the nation, with 34.60% of its population below the federal poverty line.